-Last Monday I visited the Self Realization Fellowship Mother Center (headquarters) with my friends Tammy and Mike.
+Last Monday I visited the Self Realization Fellowship Mother Center (headquarters) with my friends Tammy Jean Park and Mike Morgan.
 I first explored the center’s grounds in 2012, as part of a California Fool’s Gold exploration of the Mount Washington neighborhood of Northeast Los Angeles.
 The historic building, long home to the Self-Realization Fellowship, was built as a resort hotel and is interesting to me as an example of adaptive reuse.
 I’m also interested in religion and spirituality, which is why I decided I’d like to launch a new series in which I explore various houses of worship that I’m calling Houses of the Hallows.

 Mount Washington is an almost completely residential neighborhood with no major thoroughfares and while no means massive, the stately, white structure on its peak looms over its neighbors.
 A natural question to ask about Mount Washington, I think, is why a 135 meter-tall mound is so named.
 According to several sources, the hill is named after a surveyor named Colonel Henry Washington who reportedly passed through the general vicinity in 1855.
 As with many such explanations, I have my doubts.
 Having done a little research, the earliest references to the humble hump as “Mount Washington” that I’ve been able to find date from 1906.